RAT Configuration File

 If

-is blank or not provided, the RAT results will not have any significance for the initial 24-28 months of the simulated time period as they were produced using VIC computed inflow without considering any spin up. - If
+spin_upis False andvic_init_state_dateis blank or not provided, the RAT results will not have any significance for the initial 24-28 months of the simulated time period as they were produced using VIC computed inflow without considering any spin up. - If

 Metsim